iamGeoWat/MinimalistDesktopSwitch/README.md

 > As it has become a System Service, you can bind it to keyboard shortcuts or gestures or anything else.
 >
 > You can find the workflow file later in /Users/Your-User-Name/Library/Services
+>
+> You may need to try different delay time in line 6 to match your Mac's actual speed, older model needs more time to open System Preferences window.

 - Use Cases
 	1. I want to appreciate my new wallpaper.